precice/tutorials/breaking-dam-2d/README.md

 ## Setup

 The two-dimensional breaking dam case is a free surface problem.
 A large column of water comes into contact with a flexible wall, causing the wall to bend and the water to flow over and around the wall.
-A no slip boundary condition is applied at the bottom, the left, and the right boundary, and a zero pressure condition at the top boundary.
-The test case runs for 1s with a time step size of dt = 0.005s, for a total of 200 time steps.
+A no-slip boundary condition is applied at the bottom, the left, and the right boundary, and a zero pressure condition at the top boundary.

 ![domain](images/breaking-dam-2d.png)